firstwave/seemonkey-dist/docs/API.md

 * Match - See http://sikuli.org/docx/match.html for details
 * Region - See http://sikuli.org/docx/region.html for details
 * Location - A Java-style Location object, with x and y fields.

+### Sikuli Settings object ###

+This object can be made available with this import statement:

+    from org.sikuli.script import Settings

+Use the `Settings` object to configure the Sikuli interpereter.
+Full usage information can be found at http://sikuli.org/docx/globals.html#Settings

 -----
 * Author: Oliver Bartley